moov-io/customers/docs/account-validation.md

 EOF
 ```

-The response contains link_token that should be used to open Plaid Link:
+The response contains connect_widget_url that should be used to open MX Connect:

 ```json
 {